MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab02_Create_knowledge_articles.md

 ## Scenario

 As a customer care coordinator at City Power & Light, you are responsible for instructing the customer service team and providing them with troubleshooting articles to support case resolution.
 You need to create a knowledge article within Dynamics 365 for Customer Service.
 In this lab, you will create a knowledge article, walk through the publishing process and then revise that article.
+This exercise should take approximately 15 minutes to complete.

 ## Exercise 1 – Knowledge Management